Document Actions

 What professional goals will the Advanced Certificate prepare me to achieve?

 The AC in Medical Laboratory Technology provides the clinical and didactic education of the Standard Pathway to Clinical Lab Technologist NYS licensure http://www.op.nysed.gov/prof/clt/) for individuals who already possess a baccalaureate degree in science.
-Successful completion of the AC will enable candidates to sit for the licensure examination.
+Successful completion of the AC enables candidates to sit for the licensure examination.
 There are currently many unfilled openings in laboratories that analyze patient specimens in hospitals, private sector and public health institutions.
 It is projected that demand for laboratory professionals will continue to exceed supply in upcoming years (Bureau of Labor Statistics, http://www.bls.gov).

 For whom is this degree program designed?